Harry Knifton

 Winnie died on 13th December 1991 at the Derby Royal Infirmary.
 She was 83 years old.
 Two days earlier we had visited her at the hospital.
 It was a poignant moment as we were leaving when she said ‘Goodbye Kevin’.

-Her funeral service was held at St Susanna’s Church, Horsley Woodhouse, at 2pm on 19th December, followed by interment in the churchyard at Horsley.
+Her funeral service was held at St Susanna’s Church, Horsley Woodhouse, at 2 p.m. on 19th December, during which Jesus, lover of my soul was sung, followed by interment in the churchyard at Horsley.
 I remember as we stood around the grave with the coffin being lowered how the driving rain and battering wind combined to make this a dramatic and saddening event.

-The memorial for Harry, Winnie, and their son Richard can be seen here.
+The memorial to Harry, Winnie, and their son Richard stands in Horsley Churchyard.

 I remember my ‘Gran’ as ever cheerful, who interested me with stories of her past, and who lived a life to be proud of.